truonghuy89/Imgur.API.Docs/endpoints/account-endpoint.rst

 GetAlbumIdsAsync
 ----------------

-Return an array of all of the album IDs.
+Return a list of all of the album IDs.

 ::